 - Avoid allergens that are triggers

-- Complete and follow an asthma action plan using a traffic light system (asthma diary of the Swiss Lung Association)
+- Complete and follow an asthma action plan using a traffic light system (asthma diary of the Swiss Lung Association (in German))

 - Benefit from individual asthma guidance (in German)

 - Stop smoking (service provided by the Swiss Lung Association, in German)